Groove and Graze FAQs

 Will there be food and drinks available to purchase?

 Yes, absolutely!
 Groove and Graze features a wide range of food trucks and a pop-up bar, with loads of delicious food and drink options available to purchase.
+Stay tuned here and on our socials for the full line-up!

 Are there any road closures or traffic changes?